awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_iam.IRole
-- *Default:* a new role will be created.
+- *Default:* A new IAM Role will be created.

-The role to be used by the notifications handler.
+The IAM Role to be used by the notifications handler.

 ---